QuentinCirri/WorkShop-Vue.js/README.md

 <img width="553" alt="vueTailConfig" src="https://github.com/user-attachments/assets/3959f2c1-9e02-436d-9036-41eb5fde6638">

--And this should do it, its time to launch your IDE and to open the project
+And this should do it, its time to launch your IDE and to open the project.

 ## Bonus how to implement headless WordPress with Vue.js